sol0vanti/Mailbox/README.md

 > Great news!
 Mailbox email system is now in public beta!
+If this project was interesting or useful for you, star it for progression.
 Join us in the Mailbox today! ☁️🎉

 # Mailbox